nats-io/nats-architecture-and-design/adr/ADR-50.md

 We would like to build on the batching behaviours introduced here but deliver high performance ingest without atomicity.

-Crucially these batches are not pre-staged and so will not be limited to 1000 messages like Atomic ones.

 These batches are not reliable, meaning messages can be lost and the batch will not be abandoned like atomic ones.

-During leader changes some messages will inevitably be lost and clients will have to restart the batches.
+Clients will have the flexibility to choose how missing messages are handled - gaps are allowed or any gap terminates the batch.

+Crucially these batches are not pre-staged and so will not be limited to 1000 messages like Atomic ones, they will be unlimited and, if gaps are allowed, can survive leader changes.

 The goal is to replace Async publish with one built on these behaviors.